agentspeakers/benchmark/jason-er/cnp/readme.md

 ## Method

-We vary `N` (number of concurrent CNPs) from 1 to 150 and repeat several times to collect enough data.

-Three MAS application are considered and compared.
+Three MAS application are considered and compared:
 - JasonER: the initiator of CNP uses JasonER features (sub-plans, goal condition, ...)
 - Jason1: the initiator of CNP uses Jason1 features (events)
 - Jason2: the initiator of CNP uses Jason2 features (`.wait(<expression>)`)

 Each MAS has 1 initiator and 11 participants.

+We vary `N` (number of concurrent CNPs) from 1 to 150 and repeat several times to collect enough data.

-## Result
+## Results

 The results are: